Deborah is a writer, healer, and teacher. She enjoys helping people work towards healthier lives.

 Follow Instructions Closely

 - Spread almonds in a thin layer on a cookie sheet.
-Bake at 350 degrees until lightly toasted, about 5 minutes.
+Bake at 350°F until lightly toasted, about 5 minutes.
 Remove cookie sheet from oven and set aside.

 - Melt butter over medium heat.

 - Add sugar, brown sugar, and salt to melted butter.
 Continue stirring butter and sugar constantly, until it begins to boil gently.
 DO NOT USE A PLASTIC UTENSIL TO STIR TOFFEE.
-IT WILL MELT!!
+IT WILL MELT!
 Do not boil vigorously.
-Maintain a steady, gentle simmer and stir continually, until mixture reaches 385 degrees on a candy thermometer.
+Maintain a steady, gentle simmer and stir continually, until the mixture reaches 285°F on a candy thermometer.

-- When candy reaches 385 degrees (soft crack stage), remove from heat.
-Do not remove at the soft ball or hard ball stage.
-Do not wait until hard crack stage.
-For best results, remove candy at the soft crack stage.
+- When candy reaches 285°F (soft crack stage), remove from heat.
+Do not remove it at the softball or hardball stage.
+Do not wait until the hard crack stage.
+For best results, remove the candy at the soft crack stage.

 - Pour candy onto almonds and spread evenly across the cookie sheet.
 Allow toffee to cool until it is warm, but not hot to the touch (you can feel the bottom of the cookie sheet.
 It should feel warm to the touch, but not hot).

-- Sprinkle chocolate chips over toffee and allow to soften for about 2 minutes.
-When chips are soft, spread evenly over the toffee and allow toffee to cool completely.
+- Sprinkle chocolate chips over the toffee and allow to soften for about 2 minutes.
+When the chips are soft, spread them evenly over the toffee and allow the toffee to cool completely.
 Once cool, break into pieces and enjoy!

 - Use chopped pecans or walnuts instead of almonds